anoma/namada-shielded-expedition/HardFork.md

     mv <some_path>/vp_user.6065919f895d43099a567cb120ebdfa0c99c3ba4e803fe99159a14bd8f97f0ea.wasm wasm/
     mv <some_path>/checksums.json wasm/
     ```
-3. Run `./make-db-migration` and confirm that `migrations.json` is produced in your current directory as a result
+3. Run `./make-db-migration` and confirm that `migrations.json` is produced in your current directory as a result.
+You may have to first run `chmod +x make-db-migration` to make the binary executable.

 Additionally, the Namada team will provide a `migrations.json` file on Github in the [hard_fork directory](hard_fork/) along with a `shasum` of the file.
 The team will only be able to generate this file once the chain has halted at the planned hard fork block height `X`, as the contents of this file are dependent on the state at that block height.